 Often, I start the New Year with good intentions, but I rarely achieve my goals.
 I may make a commitment to become healthier by eating less chocolate, yet I know this is unsustainable, particularly when I receive a gift of See’s Candies.
 Opening the lid is like discovering a box of exquisite jewels.
 Each chocolate looks far too delectable to resist.
-I had to have a bite from each.
+I had a bite from each one!

-Failure to keep resolutions calls our attention to God’s resoluteness.
+And, failure to keep resolutions calls our attention to God’s resoluteness.
+Here are two:

 God’s faithful love is far more than fickle affection.
 It is unfailing, total commitment, absolute loyalty, and complete fidelity.
 God is obligated, by his own doing, to love us.